RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 - Paid Fixed plans can perform backups on-demand and schedule backups that occur every 24 hours.

-- Free plans can not perform backups through the cloud console.
+- Free plans cannot perform backups through the Redis Cloud console.

-Backups are saved to pre-defined storage locations available to your subscription.
+Backups are saved to predefined storage locations available to your subscription.

 Backup locations need to be available before you turn on database backups.
 To learn more, see [Set up backup storage locations](#set-up-backup-storage-locations)